Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Results

 \subsection{Transfer to using GCM inputs}

 Next we examine how well our emulator transfers to the problem of downscaling GCM data, rather than the coarsened CPM data like that used for training.
-We focus just on the performance of the Diffusion-GCM emulator.
+Having shown the greater realism of CPMGEM outputs compared to U-Net when using coarsened CPM variable inputs above, we focus here just on the performance of the CPMGEM\_GCM emulator.

-\autoref{fig:GCM-samples} shows example predictions from the Diffusion-GCM model, which includes bias correction of the mean and variance of the predictors, learnt from the training dataset (see \autoref{sec:methods:bc} for details).
-The rows each correspond to a different day and are chosen in a similar way as in \autoref{fig:CPM-samples}, but based on GCM precipitation, with ``DJF Wet'' and ``JJA Wet'' days corresponding to the 80th percentile of the domain-mean, and the other two rows to the wettest winter or summer day in the test subset respectively.
+Figure~\ref{fig:GCM-samples} shows example predictions from the CPMGEM\_GCM model.
+The GCM-sourced predictors have been adjusted to match the overall mean and variance of cCPM predictors at each location, as described in Section~\ref{sec:methods:gcm-adj}.
+The rows each correspond to a different day and are chosen in a similar way as in Figure~\ref{fig:CPM-samples}, but based on GCM precipitation, with ``DJF Wet'' and ``JJA Wet'' days corresponding to the 80th percentile of the domain-mean, and the other two rows to the wettest winter or summer day in the test subset respectively.
 The first two columns show data from the GCM for context: the low resolution precipitation and one input to the emulator, the coarsened vorticity at 850hPa.
-The third and fourth columns show two samples from Diffusion-GCM for the given predictor variables.
+The third and fourth columns show two samples from CPMGEM\_GCM for the given predictor variables.
 It can be seen that they contain finer spatial detail.
 Also they do not in general have exactly the same coarse-scale spatial structure as the GCM simulation, as they have learnt a separate model of precipitation based on the CPM target, and so do more than just add spatial detail to the precipitation.
-For example, Diffusion-GCM predicts heavier precipitation in the western UK in the ``DJF Wet'' case and in the northern England in the ``JJA Wet'' case.
+For example, the CPMGEM\_GCM samples exhibit heavier precipitation in the western UK in the ``DJF Wet'' case, which may be associated with the GCM not resolving orography well there.
+And they show lighter precipitation in southwest England in the ``JJA Wettest'' case.
+Note that it is not useful to compare with CPM output on these days as the position of precipitation features can be different between the CPM and GCM (see Section~\ref{sec:methods:coarse}).